fmalmeida/bacannot/README.md

 ## Further reading and complementary analyses

-In order to make the pipeline more robust, and more comprehensive, a toolkit called [bacannot-compare](https://github.com/fmalmeida/bacannot-compare) is under development.
-It is a toolkit for comparative genomics analyses using the results from this pipeline.
-It still is very new and yet incomplete, but under constant development.
-This toolkit may grow based on the community needs.

 Moreover, this pipeline has two complementary pipelines (also written in nextflow) for [NGS preprocessing](https://github.com/fmalmeida/ngs-preprocess) and [Genome assembly](https://github.com/fmalmeida/MpGAP) that can give the user a complete workflow for bacterial genomics analyses.

 ## Table of contents